By WALLACE McBRIDE

 I brought home an interesting artifact from this year's Dark Shadows Festival.
 One of the vendors at the Double Tree Tarrytown Hotel had boxes of scripts for sale from the original series.
 These kinds of collectibles are usually minor curiosities, frequently copies-of-copies-of-copies that give you nothing more than a look at fundamental story construction.

 May, 1967, was an interesting time for DARK SHADOWS ... for better and worse.
-Mitch Ryan was nearing the end of his involvement with the show, taping his his last episode on May 25 (just two days after this episode was completed.)
+Mitch Ryan was nearing the end of his involvement with the show, taping his his last episode on May 25 (this episode was completed on May 23.)
 This is also the first script credited to Joe Caldwell, who had been contributing unofficially to the writing of DARK SHADOWS since the previous December.
 Caldwell wasn't the most prolific of DARK SHADOWS' many writers, but would remain with the show until 1970.

 Technically, this script represents two drafts.
 There's the version that was approved for production, and then there's a phantom draft made up of hand-written notes scattered throughout the document.
 Rather than re-write the entire script for the cast and production team, dialogue was excised (and in some cases re-written) in pencil.
 These annotated pages were photocopied and circulated to the cast and crew.